kerryland/auto-sound-sync/README.md

 The original auxmic algorithm.
 Significantly slower than Soundfingerprinter, and not usually better, but will sometimes match when Soundfingerprinter will not.

 ## Emy
 Even faster finger printer?
-I didn't test it much.
-Requires avutil-56.dll from ffmpeg to be installed.
-I can't be bothered right now.
+It might work when others don't, depending on your audio.

 # FAQ: